-Especially acclaimed for their worldwide hit High which reached the top 10 in 16 countries becoming a worldwide success in 1997, Lighthouse Family were a British duo from Newcastle made up of songwriter Paul Tucker and singer Tunde Baiyewu which disgracefully split right while we were in the process of arranging this interview with Tunde.
+Internationally acclaimed for the worldwide hit High which reached the top 10 in 16 countries in 1997, Lighthouse Family were a British duo from Newcastle, England, made up of songwriter Paul Tucker and singer Tunde Baiyewu which disgracefully split in July 2022, right in the middle of the process of arranging this interview with Tunde.

-Thousands of fans are still heartbroken and the ticket holders of the hometown festival the pair was supposed to headline in July 2022 were left bitterly disappointed that the band broke up just weeks before the gig, especially since they had been waiting since 2020 through cancellations to see this show.
+Thousands of fans were left heartbroken and the ticket holders of the hometown festival the pair was supposed to headline that week were also left bitterly disappointed that the band broke up just weeks before the gig, especially since they had been waiting since 2020 through cancellations to see the show.

 Now, any irreconcilable differences that may have arisen at the eleventh hour deserve all due respect and consideration, but so did fans and festival workers who, at the bottom of a 2-plus-year nightmare season for live gigs, didn’t deserve to be let down last minute by their favourite show headliners after the concert had gone sold-out.